AlexanderC/landorade/README.md

 ## Generating the website

+*(since Vapid official version is not supporting statical website builds, we use a fork- [https://github.com/amiller-gh/vapid](https://github.com/amiller-gh/vapid))*

 Best way to develop and manage your website is using [Vapid](https://www.vapid.com) CMS module.

 > In case you DO NOT need the CMS module and just want to deploy a developed SPA- jump to `Provisioning infrastructure for the website` section below.